Israel to provide some coronavirus vaccines to Palestinians | ExBulletin

+FILE – In this January 12, 2021 file photo, a healthcare professional prepares a Pfizer-BioNTech COVID-19 vaccine at Sheba Tel Hashomer Hospital in Ramat Gan, Israel.
+The office of Israeli Defense Minister Benny Gantz told Sundya, January 31, 2021, that Israel has agreed to transfer 5,000 doses of coronavirus vaccine to Palestinians to immunize frontline workers.
+This is the first time that Israel has confirmed the transfer of vaccines to the Palestinians.
+(Photo AP / Balilty Oded, File)

-JERUSALEM (AP) Israel has agreed to transfer 5,000 doses of the coronavirus vaccine to Palestinians to immunize front-line medical workers, the office of Israeli Defense Minister Benny Gantz announced on Sunday.
+JERUSALEM (AP) – Israel has agreed to transfer 5,000 doses of the coronavirus vaccine to Palestinians to immunize frontline workers, the office of Israeli Defense Minister Benny Gantz announced on Sunday.

-It was the first time Israel has confirmed the transfer of vaccines to Palestinians, who are far behind Israel’s aggressive vaccination campaign and have not yet received any vaccines.
+It was the first time that Israel confirmed the transfer of vaccines to the Palestinians, who are far behind Israel’s vaccination campaign and have not yet received any vaccines.

 Gantz’s office said early Sunday the transfer had been approved.
 There were no other details as to when this would happen.
 There was no immediate comment from Palestinian officials.